LFEXela/CMSC320-Projec1/README.md

 Player attributes refer to characteristics such as preferred foot, height, weight, age, position, and other physical or profile-based traits.
 We are not focusing on in-game performance skill categories such as offensive rating, defensive rating, passing, shooting, or dribbling.
 Basically, we wanted to see if some players naturally have an advantage in the game of soccer or if skill and heart is all is needed to be the best.
 Thus, for our project, we will see if we are able to predict a players overall rating by only their PERSONAL ATTRIBUTES.

-We think this question is important to answer because if personal attributes DON'T affect a person's rating, then soccer really is just a game of skill and heart, and kids of all varieties shouldn't be discourage to pursue soccer as a dream.
+We think this question is important to answer because if personal attributes DON'T affect a person's rating, then soccer really is just a game of skill, and kids of all varieties shouldn't be discourage to pursue soccer as a dream.